chuyinking/wss-rkhs/README.md

 respectively.
 The corresponding training setting can be modified in the YAML files in
 > configs

-To start training, simply run one of the files above.
+To start training, run one of the files above.

 ## Eval
 Run